 He has worked in the government sector where he served as counselor to the Assistant Attorney General, Civil Division, in the United States Department of Justice in Washington, D.C. from 1993 through 1997.
 George was the chief of staff to the Assistant Attorney General for the Civil Division that managed complex national civil litigation.
 He also supervised the Office of Consumer Litigation, who represented the Food and Drug Administration, Federal Trade Commission, and Consumer Product Safety Commission.

-He successfully defended the FDA’s regulation of cigarettes in oral argument in the United States District Court in Greensboro, N.C.
+George successfully defended the FDA’s regulation of cigarettes in oral argument in the United States District Court in Greensboro, N.C.
 Although the FDA ultimately lost in the U.S. Supreme Court, George counts this case as one of his proudest moments of his legal career.
-“The attention this case brought forced many of the tobacco companies to voluntarily adopt many of the regulations that were being considered by the FDA to discourage young people from starting to smoke and later was passed into law” he says.
+He says, “The attention this case brought forced many of the tobacco companies to voluntarily adopt many of the regulations that were being considered by the FDA to discourage young people from starting to smoke and later was passed into law.”

-He also worked to develop a compliance program for a major defense contractor in response to the FBI’s “I11-Wind” investigation that helped the company avoid a criminal prosecution.
+He also worked to develop a compliance program for a major defense contractor in response to the FBI’s “I11-Wind” investigation, which helped the company avoid a criminal prosecution.